Catawba-Wateree Habitat Enhancement Program (CWHEP)

 As part of the habitat management strategy, a Habitat Enhancement Fund has been set up to provide for habitat enhancement activities.
 This fund is supported through fees charged to property owners and developers applying for lake use permits to build private or multiple slip piers in Catawba-Wateree Hydro Project reservoirs, and from contributions by Duke Energy.
 These funds are awarded to successful applicants through a competitive proposal process.
 Any government agency or tax-exempt 501(c)(3) organization or any individual working through a tax-exempt organization may apply for funding.
 HEP will consider funding any type of project that meets the above objectives.

-For 2020, over $1.9 million is available for enhancement projects located in North Carolina.
-Funds totaling over $1.3 million are available for projects located in South Carolina.
+For 2024, over $2.2 million is available for enhancement projects located in North Carolina.
+Funds totaling almost $1.3 million are available for projects located in South Carolina.
 Individual project awards typically range from $10,000 to $50,000.

-Since 2007, the program has provided almost $2 million in awards in the Carolinas for habitat enhancement projects.
+Since 2007, the program has provided over $2.5 million in awards in the Carolinas for habitat enhancement projects.

 How to Apply